BurningWitness/vulkan/README.md

 NOTE: if using GHC 9.2 or lower,`vk-mem-alloc` requires C++ libraries which will be linked dynamically if provided via
       `extra-libraries: stdc++`.
 To link statically, supply `ld-options: -Wl,-Bstatic -lstdc++ -Bdynamic` to both `vk-mem-alloc` and executables depending on it.

+NOTE: `vulkan-raw` fails to build under GHC 9.4.4 due to symbol linking failures.
+This will hopefully be resolved
+      in a later GHC version.